Chingiz/AwefactApp/README.md

 # AwefactApp
-Awefact is collecting facts about number from json url.
+Awefact is collecting facts about numbers from json url.
 It's experimental app and published on play store.